-As you enter the mouth of the cavern and feel the air chill, you wonder if the number of movie stars you’ve seen performing in these very walls touched the same smooth rock you’re now bracing yourself against as the entrance grows smaller.
+As you enter the mouth of the cavern and feel the air chill, you wonder whether the movie stars who filmed within this tunnel touched the same smooth rock you’re walking past.

-Okay, so the magic of Hollywood made it seem a little darker, and a little deeper, and you can see the Hollywood sign from here, but you can’t deny the thrill, however small, of standing in the bat cave.
-Once you’ve seen it in person, you’ll be able to spot it in every film from that day forward.
+Okay, so the magic of Hollywood made it seem a little darker, and a little deeper, but you can’t deny the small thrill of standing in the bat cave (look for it in the 1960s Batman series).
+Once you’ve seen it in person, you’ll be able to spot it on film forever.

 The cave that has played home to the caped crusader, a hideout for countless heists, and the sexy scene for soft core sci-fi erotic films such as Flesh Gordon isn’t truly a cave.
 The often-filmed cave is actually an extremely short tunnel that is frequently filmed at an angle to hide the fact that its impressive mouth doesn’t actually lead to a dark, hidden cavern, but a brief “tunnel” through a hill.

 Bronson Cave still enjoys popularity as a location for a steady stream of production crews (especially low budget) looking for a cheap, easy-to-reach location to create the magic of a lonely, barren venue for shoot outs, alien invasions, and underground lairs.

 Join New York Times Journeys and Atlas Obscura for three days of scientific learning in Los Angeles, focused on natural history and zoology or space and aviation.
 This two-track program includes talks, exclusive visits and special access to scientists and venues to get up close to everything from telescopes and taxidermy to dinosaur skeletons and space artifacts.